orenv0/Educaid-Frontend/README.md

 # Educaid

 A web application for first aid tutorials with videos and audio clips.
 The user has the option to sign up and to get access to a private zone which allows him to do tests, watch tests he already done, watch his grades and to send us a feedback through the email.
-The client side is built with React.js and contains two services - EmailJS and Auth0 (for server side go back to repositories)
+The client side is built with React.js and contains two services - EmailJS and Auth0 (for server side go back to repositories).

 ## Available Scripts